domoritz/domoritz.github.io/index.md

 I research scalable interactive systems for visualization and analysis.
 My systems have won awards at premier academic venues and are used by the [Python](https://altair-viz.github.io) and [JavaScript](https://vega.github.io/vega-lite/) data science communities.

+In September 2019, I will start as a researcher at [Apple](https://www.apple.com/), working on data visualization and interactive systems for artificial intelligence.
+In 2020, I will start as an assistant professor at [Carnegie Mellon University](https://hcii.cmu.edu/).
 </div>

 <div class="me" markdown="1">